microsoft/pxt-arcade/docs/courses/csintro1/review/asteroid-blaster.md

 ## Student Task #4: Damage

-Add an an event so that the player loses life
+Add an event so that the player loses life

 1. Add an event for when a sprite of kind ``||sprites:Player||`` overlaps with a sprite of kind ``||sprites:Asteroid||``
 2. Decrease ``||info:life||`` by 1